top of page

 1) A cleaner, modern aesthetic

-2) An easy way to look through products by both industry
+2) An easy way to look through products by both industry and metal

 3) A smooth, intuitive interface